Diana Nyad has hyped herself for years by saying that she was the greatest marathon swimmer of the seventies. But she was never in the race.

 "That summer, our school hosted the state championships.
 It was a big deal, and I was a star in the middle of it all.
 In between the afternoon preliminaries and the night finals, bursting with confidence, I went over to Coach’s house for a nap."
 (Archived at Internet Wayback Machine and at Later On.)

-Nyad could not have napped at her coach’s house between the prelims and the finals.
-Nyad’s school, Pine Crest, was in Fort Lauderdale, Florida.
+Nyad’s school, Pine Crest, did not hold the state championships that summer, so Nyad could not have napped at her coach’s house.
+Pine Crest was in Fort Lauderdale, Florida.
 In 1964, the state meet took place in Gainesville, over 300 miles away.

 Pine Crest could not have hosted a state meet or a championship of any kind in 1964.
 The school had only a four-lane 20-yard pool and no diving well.